SachiD123/MyPortfolio.github.io/Projects/creditrisk.md

 | Decision Tree      |0.7928000808979674|
 | Random Forest     |0.8234401860653251|

-Based on the optimization results the selected final model selected for deployment was Random Forest Algorithm.
+Based on the optimization results of the test set, the final model selected for deployment was Random Forest Algorithm.

 ## 🔬 **Model Deployment**